The Sujihiki or Subihiki – as some also call them – is the Japanese version of the slicing Western knives. Sujihiki knives are also used for carving.

 Some Sushi chefs prefer to use a Sujihiki instead of a Yanagi to slice Sashimi or fillet fish.

-In case of Western carving knives, sizes range from 20 cm and 38 cm (8 and 15 inches) and are used to slice thin cuts of meat, including poultry, roasts, hams, and other large cooked meats.
+Sujihiki’s commonly ranges between 240mm and 300mm.
+In case of Western carving knives, sizes range from 200 mm and 380 mm (8 and 15 inches) and are used to slice thin cuts of meat, including poultry, roasts, hams, and other large cooked meats.